Andy Palmer: Aston Martin

 Palmer became chief executive of Aston Martin in October 2014.
-He has gained recognition for bringing the iconic, albeit perennially loss-making, Aston Martin brand on the path of profitability.
+He has gained recognition for making Aston Martin, which is known for its unprofitability, into a profitable business.

 "From a very early age I wanted to be the CEO of a car company," Palmer told Autocar, "but when I decided to take this one from Nissan, I was pretty sure people would say I was mad."

 Arriving at Aston Martin in 2014, Palmer introduced new equity, an expansion plan, and cost reduction.
 He "put funding in place to launch one new model at least every year," sanctioned a new logistics center and a new factory in Wales to build the DBX SUV.
 At the 2015 Geneva Motor Show, Palmer had presented Aston Martin's "Second Century Plan," and he unveiled the DBX crossover concept he had commissioned when new into the job as Aston Martin CEO.

 In Palmer's first year at Aston Martin, a decline of retail sales was reversed, with a year-on-year 11% growth.
 Under Palmer's early leadership between 2014 and 2017, EBITDA had quadrupled and the company returned to profit.

 Drawing on his time working in Japan, Palmer imported various elements of Japanese corporate culture at Aston Martin, including a greater emphasis on teamwork and minimising internal politics.

 Palmer's tenure at Aston Martin saw the launch of four core car models with nine derivatives; the DB11, Vantage, DBS Superleggera and DBX.
 Palmer also oversaw Aston Martin's move towards a mid-engined car bloodline, culminating in the launch of the Valkyrie expected in late 2020.